Septima/malstroem/docs/cli.rst

 ========================
 Command Line Users Guide
 ========================
-malstroem's command line is a single program named ``malstroem`` which has a number og subcommands.
+malstroem's command line is a single program named ``malstroem`` which has a number of subcommands.
 Each subcommand exposes a malstroem process.

 Available subcommands can be seen by invoking ``malstroem --help``